pactus-project/pactus/docs/update-dependensies.md

 go mod tidy
 ```
 Once all packages got updated, make sure you run `make build`, `make test` and `make build_gui` commands to make sure
-none of previous behaviors are broken. if any packages had breaking changes or some of them are deprecated, you need to
+none of previous behaviors are broken.
+If any packages had breaking changes or some of them are deprecated, you need to
 update the code and use new methods or use another package.